 The “Pink Ribbon” symbol is a good example of this, as the Susan G Komen Foundation (who owns the trademark after stealing it from a woman who explicitly didn’t want corporations using her peach ribbon) has gone around suing other charities into oblivion over infringing on their iconography.
 This is great for the charities who benefit from this market dominance but certainly has resulted in less “good” being done from a sector simply by using market-takeover tactics to profit off its own branding at the expense of the collective cause.
 The charities that were actually advancing the message weren’t focussed on branding, and their tiny ships generally got sunk by the massive behemoths such aggressive growth and corporate partnership tactics were able to create.

-By making himself a big player in the mental health game, Mike King has inadvertently copied this tactic of market dominance; it’s hard to be angry at his big branding and in-your-face advocacy when what he was doing was genuinely advocacy and funded was by corporate donations who wouldn’t have been adding to the pot otherwise, Mike has bigger dreams for his charity — he wants to can go bigger, be bigger.
+By making himself a big player in the mental health game, Mike King has inadvertently copied this tactic of market dominance; it’s hard to be angry at his big branding and in-your-face advocacy when what he was doing was genuinely advocacy and funded was by corporate donations who wouldn’t have been adding to the pot otherwise.
+But Mike has bigger dreams for his charity — he wants to can go bigger, be bigger.
 He wants to become the biggest provider for children’s counselling, the main provider maybe — and he wants to do this at a time eyebrows are already being raised over corporate and lobbyist influence on our politicians who are forcing in an austerity budget paired with tax cuts at the expense of our health system.

 When those politicians suddenly and out of the blue give him a sizeable chunk of the not-so-sizeable mental health funding that he is shrinking for others by virtue of existing, it will naturally begin raising questions neither he and the politicians have good answers for — questions like “Why was this a good use of this funding?”